Pumpkin Dip

 • This Pumpkin Dip is best served super cold.
 You’ll need to refrigerate this dip for at least an hour before serving.
 This gives the flavors a chance to blend.

-• Letting the dip sit overnight in the fridge is even better.
+• Letting the dip chill overnight in the fridge is even better.
 This is a nice party food to make ahead of time and store in the refrigerator until your guests come over.
 It’ll stay nice and fresh in the fridge for up to three days.

 • You can use lower fat cream cheese to cut down calories but steer clear of complete fat free varieties.
 It’s just not as creamy and smooth as fuller fat options.
 Everything in moderation, right?

 • To get everything super creamy with zero lumps, I recommend letting the cream cheese reach room temperature before blending.
 Whip it up alone until nice and smooth.
 Then add the rest of the ingredients.
 It’s worth taking the extra time to get this dip as fluffy and silky as possible.
+Use a hand mixer or a stand mixer to ensure the dip is completely smooth.

 Frequently Asked Questions about Canned Pumpkin